Research at the Department of Computing

 The TurkuNLP group studies various aspects of natural language processing, human language technology and digital linguistics, with a distinct focus on machine learning methods.
 The group's research includes all aspects of machine learning, from corpus creation and data annotation to machine learning method development.
 In digital linguistics, the focus is on applying the methods to model language use in digital datasets.
 The group targets a wide variety of domains and languages, with a special but not exclusive focus on developing methods and resources for Finnish.
 TurkuNLP also has a long tradition in biomedical and clinical language processing in several languages.
 Some of the tools and resources developed by TurkuNLP have gained broad adoption in research as well as data science industry.
 TurkuNLP is cross-disciplinary, involving professors and researchers from several departments and schools of the University of Turku.

-Associate Professor Filip Ginter
+Professor Filip Ginter

 Professor Veronika Laippala